This website and is under continuous improvement if you have any suggestions please let us know.

 Appointments - COVID19

-At the present time and until further notice we will be triaging all appointments.
+At the present time and until further notice we will be triaging appointments booked on the day.

-If you would like to see the GP or nurse please ring the surgery on 01623 752454 and we will arrange a telephone triage appointment for you.
+If you would like to see the GP or nurse please ring the surgery on 01623 752454 and we will book you an appointment

 If you are asked to attend a face to face appointment please ensure you are wearing a face covering.
 For more information on how to wear a face covering please visit. https://www.gov.uk/government/publications/how-to-wear-and-make-a-cloth-face-covering/how-to-wear-and-make-a-cloth-face-covering